mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/01/Day-41/">March 01, 2017</a></small></div>
 <p><strong>Republican governors divided on Obamacare replacement</strong>.
-States that expanded Medicaid coverage fear they''ll be left holding the bag if the federal government doesn't provide enough money to pay for the entitlement they expanded under the Affordable Care Act. (<a href="https://www.washingtonpost.com/news/powerpost/paloma/daily-202/2017/02/28/daily-202-republican-governors-divided-on-obamacare-replacement/58b4e423e9b69b1406c75cfb/" target="_blank">Washington Post</a>)</p>
+States that expanded Medicaid coverage fear they''ll be left holding the bag if the federal government doesn't provide enough money to pay for the entitlement they expanded under the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>. (<a href="https://www.washingtonpost.com/news/powerpost/paloma/daily-202/2017/02/28/daily-202-republican-governors-divided-on-obamacare-replacement/58b4e423e9b69b1406c75cfb/" target="_blank">Washington Post</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/01/Day-41/">March 01, 2017</a></small></div>
-<p><strong>Fundamental disagreements remain between Republican leaders and the party’s most conservative members around the plan to replace the Affordable Care Act</strong>, particularly over the details of a proposed tax credit. (<a href="https://www.nytimes.com/2017/03/01/us/politics/affordable-care-act-health-care-trump.html" target="_blank">New York Times</a>)</p>
+<p><strong>Fundamental disagreements remain between Republican leaders and the party’s most conservative members around the plan to replace the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong>, particularly over the details of a proposed tax credit. (<a href="https://www.nytimes.com/2017/03/01/us/politics/affordable-care-act-health-care-trump.html" target="_blank">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/28/Day-40/">February 28, 2017</a></small></div>
 <p><strong>Trump urges insurers to work together to "save Americans from Obamacare.”</strong> Trump met with major health insurers in the midst of political divisions over how to dismantle and replace Obama's signature health-care law and intensifying public pressure to preserve the policy.
-He criticized the Affordable Care Act for creating minimal health coverage requirements that restricted the types of plans insurers could sell. (<a href="https://www.washingtonpost.com/news/wonk/wp/2017/02/27/trump-urges-insurers-to-work-together-to-save-americans-from-obamacare/" target="_blank">Washington Post</a>)</p>
+He criticized the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> for creating minimal health coverage requirements that restricted the types of plans insurers could sell. (<a href="https://www.washingtonpost.com/news/wonk/wp/2017/02/27/trump-urges-insurers-to-work-together-to-save-americans-from-obamacare/" target="_blank">Washington Post</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/27/Day-39/">February 27, 2017</a></small></div>
 <p><strong>GOP’s new plan to repeal Obamacare: Dare fellow Republicans to block the effort</strong>.
-Republican leaders are betting that the only way for Congress to repeal the Affordable Care Act is to set a bill in motion and gamble that wavering rank-and-file Republicans don't have the guts to block it.
+Republican leaders are betting that the only way for Congress to repeal the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> is to set a bill in motion and gamble that wavering rank-and-file Republicans don't have the guts to block it.
 Republican lawmakers have expressed concerns about forging ahead with a repeal plan that could leave millions with no coverage — especially after enduring raucous town hall events during last week’s recess. (<a href="https://www.wsj.com/articles/gops-new-plan-to-repeal-obamacare-dare-fellow-republicans-to-block-effort-1488154291" target="_blank">Wall Street Journal</a>)</p>